IIIF/api/source/presentation/4.0/index.md

 The required properties of Annotations are `id`, `type`, `motivation`, and `target`.
 Most Annotations also have the `body` property.

+The relationship between a Container and a painting annotation is not direct.
+Annotations are grouped within the `items` property of an Annotation Page, and the `items` property of the Container is a list of Annotation Pages.

 (👀) [Model Documentation](model/#annotations)

 ```